-Historically, the Euro Exchange Rate - EUR/USD - Italy reached an all time high of 1.87 in July of 1973.
-Euro Exchange Rate - EUR/USD - Italy - data, forecasts, historical chart - was last updated on July of 2020.
+Historically, the Euro Dollar Exchange Rate - EUR/USD reached an all time high of 1.87 in July of 1973.The euro was only introduced as a currency on the first of January of 1999.
+However, synthetic historical prices going back much further can be modeled if we consider a weighted average of the previous currencies.
+Euro Exchange Rate - EUR/USD - Italy - data, forecasts, historical chart - was last updated on April of 2021.